rrozema12/SalaryClassifier/README.md

-# Data-Mining-Classifiers
+# Classification Algorithims and Ensemble Methods on CSV Datasets

+## Informal Description of the Goal and how to Execute
 The goal of the project is to develop and evaluation classifiers for a dataset.

 Given a new person with some of the attributes from the table, I will be predicting whether that person will make more or less than 50k per year.

-Run this program by entering the following: python final_project.py > "output_file_name"
+Run this program by entering the following: `python final_project.py > "output_file_name"`
   - This will generate an output file with all of the classifier information in a file name of your choosing.
   - The visualization part of this project can be found in the graphs folder once the